irvandoda/irvandoda/README.md

 - GitHub stats services used: github-readme-stats (vercel), streak-stats (demolab).
 You can tweak themes, hide languages, or change layout via query params.
 - If you want an activity graph, consider adding: https://github-readme-activity-graph.vercel.app/graph?username=irvandoda&theme=tokyo-night&hide_border=true
 - Typing SVG is from readme-typing-svg; adjust lines, size, and colors as you like.
+- For richer animation (snake contributions), set up a workflow that outputs to /output/snake.svg and embed it in this README.
 -->